September 16, 1930 – Anne Francis:

 “I didn’t come from a show-business family; neither of my parents were involved in it.
 Actually, someone said to my mom that they thought I’d make a good child model, so she took me up to the John Robert Powers modelling agency, which was the top one in New York City at that time.
 We were sitting in the outer office with a lot of other folks and Mr Powers himself came out of his office door, looked around the corner, pointed at me, and said, ‘I’ll take that one!’
 And that’s how it all started, when I was just six years old.”

 She started performing on radio and made her Broadway debut when she was 11 years old.
 She was Anne Bracken in the program for the Kurt Weill-Ira Gershwin-Moss Hart musical Lady In The Dark (1941) starring Gertrude Lawrence and Danny Kaye.
 The show brought Francis a one-year contract with MGM.
 Sadly, the studio cast her in just small roles in three films.
-It took until 1950 before she was finally cast in a featured role.
-In United Artists’ So Young, So Bad, about juvie girls in an authoritarian reform school, Francis is terrific as an abused teenage mother with a thing for her doctor (Paul Henreid).
+In 1950, she was finally cast in a major role.
+It was in United Artists’ So Young, So Bad, a sordid tale about juvie girls living at an authoritarian reform school, and Francis is simply terrific as an abused teenage mother with a thing for her doctor (Paul Henreid).

 Francis returned to MGM where she had good supporting roles in a series of good films with a range of good parts.
 In Rogue Cop (1954), she plays the drunken discarded moll of a gangster (George Raft).
 In the thrilling Bad Day At Black Rock (1955), she is, just as in Forbidden Planet, the only woman in the cast.
-She plays a tough garage owner in jeans, who doesn’t want John Macreedy (Spencer Tracy) to find out the secret of her Black Rock where “somethin’ kinda bad happened”, and who meets a tragic end.
+She plays a tough garage owner who doesn’t want Spencer Tracy to find out the secret of her Black Rock where “somethin’ kinda bad happened”, and who meets a tragic end.

 Francis was is a series of Juvenile Delinquent School Dramas, one of my favorite genres.
-In Blackboard Jungle (1955) she is the pregnant wife of a dedicated teacher (Glenn Ford), who is the victim of threatening notes and phone calls from a depraved, deprived student.
-Francis is really good in this one, but the film is now remembered for being the first with a Rock ‘n’ Roll soundtrack, by Bill Haley And The Comets.
-She is impressive as Paul Newman‘s war-widow sister-in-law in The Rack (1956).
+In Blackboard Jungle (1955) she is the pregnant wife of a teacher (Glenn Ford), who is the victim of threatening notes and phone calls from a depraved, deprived student.
+Francis is really good in this one, but the film is now mosyly remembered for being the first with a Rock ‘n’ Roll soundtrack this one by Bill Haley And The Comets.
+She is impressive as Paul Newman‘s war-widow sister-in-law in 1956’s The Rack (write your own joke).
 In the taught The Hired Gun (1957), she is sentenced to hang, unusual for a woman in a western, for murdering her husband.

 There was something about her that seems so right for Film Noir.
-In Girl Of The Night (1960), a nasty gritty noir, Francis plays a high-priced prostitute, exploited by her madam and her pimp.
-In the end she finds help thanks to psychotherapy.
+In Girl Of The Night (1960), a nasty gritty noir, Francis plays a high-priced prostitute, exploited her pimp, but in the end she finds help thanks to psychotherapy.

 “It is the one film I’m most proud of.
 I was going through analysis at the same time and I was playing going through analysis on that film.
 It was quite a workout, and it really beat me up.”